Peter-Vincent/bootcamp/rasp_pi_D4.md

 2. Broadcast the output of the video to a hosted website, like we did earlier
 3. Something else.
 Perhaps forwarding the raw data of a TCP connection using the server/client we set up earlier.

-Here I will talk about option 2.
-You're very welcome to try the other options (1 is fairly simple, 3 is not as difficult as I expected) - let us know if you want some help.

-### Broadcasting your segmentation to a locally hosted website
-Looking inside the project-bodypix repo, there are a couple of places where the image is "exposed".
-One in in `Callback.__call__()` in `bodypix.py` where the shaded image is returned as `np.uint8`.
-Another place is in `on_new_sample()` in `gstreamer.py`.
-You might find it interesting to dig into the [gstreamer](https://gstreamer.freedesktop.org/ "gstreamer") documentation.